processone/docs.ejabberd.im/content/admin/guide/managing.md

 ## ejabberdctl Commands

 When `ejabberdctl` is executed without any parameter, it displays the available options.
-If there isn’t an `ejabberd` server running, the available parameters are:
+If there isn't an `ejabberd` server running, the available parameters are:

 **`start`**:   Start `ejabberd` in background mode.
 This is the default method.